bravedave/dvc/src/dvc/views/docs/risorsa.md

 }
 ```

-the app now runs at /risorsa and says *hello from risorsa ..*
+the app now runs at <http://localhost:8080/risorsa> and says *hello from risorsa ..*

 you can remove the lines between *"these lines is temporary"* inclusive of those lines, the app will still run, but you have a navbar, footer and blank views .. a clean start

 * you can create a navbar and footer, it's not required as this is a module, so a navbar and footer is probably more global than this, to create one, create a file at *src/app/views/navbar-default.php* and *src/app/views/footer.php* -  and use the bootstrap examples

 so ... to the app

-#### Connect to a database

-keeping it simple, use sqlite - mysql and mariadb are supported.

-* rename src/data/defaults-sample.json to src/data/defaults.json

-db_type is the important line - noting it is sqlite, refresh your page and the data file *db.sqlite* is created in the data folder

 #### Create an Index page